 The Jardin d’Acclimatation

-This amusement park is a great place for kids to play and have fun.
+This amusement park is excellent for kids to play and have fun.
 It features a variety of rides and attractions, as well as a petting zoo and a pony ride.
 Check the latest rates and availability.

 Sainte-Chapelle

 This beautiful stained glass chapel is a great place for kids to learn about art and architecture.
-They can see the stunning stained glass windows and learn about the history of the chapel.
+They can see the stunning stained glass windows and learn about the chapel’s history.

 In my opinion, is the prettiest church in Paris.
 Check the latest rates and availability.